jtejido/geodesy-php/README.md

-All units are in Base Metre.
-It converts distance values to:

 ## Unit Conversion ##

+All operations are set in *Metre*.
+But it can also convert distance (and other transformation) values to:

 1. Kilometre